-In this post, MomJunction tells you the causes, risk factors, symptoms, and diagnosis of motion sickness during pregnancy.
-We also provide you a few tips to prevent and deal with this queasy feeling.
+Keep reading this post as we tell you the causes, risk factors, symptoms, and diagnosis of motion sickness in pregnant women.
+We also share some tips to prevent or ease the discomfort.

 What Causes Motion Sickness During Pregnancy?